svilupp/PromptingTools.jl/docs/src/examples/readme_examples.md

 "lazy" refers to the fact that it does NOT generate any output when instantiated (only when `run!` is called).

 Or said differently, the `AICall` struct and all its flavors (`AIGenerate`, ...) are designed to facilitate a deferred execution model (lazy evaluation) for AI functions that interact with a Language Learning Model (LLM).
 It stores the necessary information for an AI call and executes the underlying AI function only when supplied with a `UserMessage` or when the `run!` method is applied.
 This allows us to remember user inputs and trigger the LLM call repeatedly if needed, which enables automatic fixing (see `?airetry!`).

+**Experimental: RAGTools**

+Lastly, we provide a set of tools to build RAG applications (Retrieve, Answer, Generate).

+It can be as simple as two calls: `build_index` and `airag` (Retrieve, Answer, Generate).

+If you then use pretty-printing with `PromptingTools.pprint`, we highlight the generated text vs text likely sourced from the context and we score how strongly is the generated answer supported by the context.
+In addition, we annotate each generated chunk with a reference to which source document it likely came from (including the confidence score between 0 and 1).

 ## Seamless Integration Into Your Workflow